Contrived spectacle or Attenborough adventure? Jennifer Pinkerton braves infested waters on a jumping crocodile cruise

 I holler for my travel companion to check-this-the-frig-out.

-Taking my seat up front, mild panic strikes.
+Taking my seat up front for the jumping crocodile cruise, mild panic strikes.
 The boat’s a little sunken and passengers sit at water level.
-Separating us from the currents: a two-centimetre-thick metal grill.
+The only thing separating us from the currents is a two-centimetre-thick metal grill.

 We amble around the first bend and spy a croc on the bank.
 The boat putts out into the open river.
 In waves, flocks of birds make an exodus from the trees.
 Fellow cruisers coo.
 This is a pretty spot.

-The monster from the deep ready for lift off.
+The monster from the deep ready to devour its meal.
+(Image: Jumping Crocodile Cruises)

 Morgan rams the boats in a messy nook of branches.
 We pause.
 “Here she comes.
 She’s a monster.”
 He hooks a palm-sized cut of meat onto a pole and dangles it over the edge.

 She slides towards us at full speed, snaps at the teasing hook, then lunges from the water – half her body in the air.
 A flurry of broken, yellowed teeth and dead, glazed eyes swipe past the grill.
-The croc is close enough to touch – should you be partial to suicide.
+The croc is close enough to touch – should you be partial to losing a limb.

 I won’t lie.
 I shriek like a baby.